yonahforst/node-challenge-quote-server/README.md

 #### Enabling CORS on the Express app

-You'll have to install and enable CORS in order to allow your JSON to be loaded from a different server (glitch.me) than your React app was initially loaded (probably netlify.com).
+You'll have to install and enable CORS on your server in order to allow your JSON to be loaded from a different server than your React app has been loaded from.

 in `package.json` add a dependency for `"cors": "^2.8.5"`

 Then in your `server.js` add...

-`var cors = require('cors')`
+`const cors = require('cors')`

 and

 `app.use(cors())`

-Read more or CORS [here](https://codeyourfuture.github.io/syllabus-master/others/cors.html) and in CORS in Express [here](https://expressjs.com/en/resources/middleware/cors.html).
+Read more about CORS in Express [here](https://expressjs.com/en/resources/middleware/cors.html).

-### Credits

-I found the quotes list here https://gist.githubusercontent.com/nasrulhazim/54b659e43b1035215cd0ba1d4577ee80/raw/e3c6895ce42069f0ee7e991229064f167fe8ccdc/quotes.json